hexagonix/Doc/Hexagonix/README.en.md

 <div align="justify">

-At this moment, both the system and the documentation are only available in Portuguese.
-Documentation in English will be available soon, and there are plans to support English as a primary language possibility in addition to Portuguese (most of the work has already been done).
+At the moment, the system is available in English (with some components still in Portuguese) and the documentation is available in both Portuguese and English.
+The comments and function names in the files that make up the source code of the system are in Portuguese.

 </div>